 When viewing a home, try to imagine it as a blank canvas.
 A property might appear beautiful when it’s full of furniture and decorations, but a lot of that might disappear when you actually move in.
 So, don’t concentrate on the trinkets inside a home that make it stand out.
 Remember that sooner or later, you’ll be making this property your own.
 Instead of focusing purely on the superficial, think about practicality.
 And always hire a Surveyor to identify defects that you probably won’t find alone.

 9. Overlooking properties that don’t seem quite right

 If you’re searching for a new property online, you might be put off certain homes for the wrong reasons.
 Some low-quality or poorly taken images may paint an inaccurate picture of what the house really looks like.
 You might be pleasantly surprised if you view a home in person that didn’t appear so good on the internet.

 View as many properties as possible (within reason), and you’ll be able to better gauge what you can get for your money.
 And, when you do find that seemingly perfect home, remember to have its condition and value accurately assessed.

 10. Forgetting to hire a RICS Chartered Surveyor

 No matter how beautiful or perfect a property appears, it’s probably hiding defects.
 To put that into perspective, an estimated 9 out of 10 new-builds have problems.
 Yet only around 20% of buyers obtain an impartial property survey before buying a house.
-This may be the costliest mistake you can make when buying a house or flat in London.
+This may be the costliest mistake you can make when buying a house or flat.